usherlabs/eth-ecdsa-verifier/README.md

 ## 🔒 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# ethereum-ecdsa-verifier
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.